“Without continual growth and progress, such words as improvement, achievement, and success have no meaning.” — Benjamin Franklin

-The Vistage experience is also offered in a virtual group format for members unable to commit to the in-person format.
+The program is also available as an optional virtual workshop experience for members who need more flexibility.
 The differences between in-person and virtual groups are:

 Vistage Chair Since 1996